ClojureBridge/curriculum/outline/app.md

 Some supporting functions
 -------------------------
-Just copy/paste these into the REPL.
+Just copy/paste these into the REPL (they are in the provided source file).
 We aren't talking about these.

     (def list-size 10)